M-68/meta_resource/books.md

 2. Data Structures and Algorithms by Alfred V. Aho Jeffrey D. Ullman John E. Hopcroft(1983-01-11)

 Alfred V. Aho, John E. Hopcroft, and Jeffrey Ullman.
-1983. <i>Data Structures and Algorithms</i> (1st. ed.).
+1983. <i>Data Structures and Algorithms (1st. ed.).
 Addison-Wesley Longman Publishing Co., Inc., USA.

 This book presents the data structures and algorithms that underpin much of today's computer programming.
 The basis of this book is the material contained in the first six chapters of our earlier work, The Design and Analysis of Computer Algorithms.
 We have expanded that coverage and have added material on algorithms for external storage and memory management.
 As a consequence, this book should be suitable as a text for a first course on data structures and algorithms.
 The only prerequisite we assume is familiarity with some high-level programming language such as Pascal.